salesforce/lwc-rfcs/text/0000-custom-element.md

 `LightningElement.CustomElementConstructor` is a static getter that can be accessed by any Constructor extending `LightningElement`.
 This getter can rely on the `this` value, which points to the sub class.
 This can be used in a Map to link the LWC to the Custom Element.
 This is very similar to the trick we use in  `LightningContextElement.Provider` for context.

-As a consequence of this change, the existing experimental API can be removed.
+As a consequence of this change, the existing experimental API can be deprecated.

 ## Adoption strategy